 Communication and education grant program

-The BBP Communication and Education (C&E) Grant Program aims to support projects that advance the goals of the BBP Communication and Outreach Plan and the BBP Strategic Plan that it supports.
-The BBP supports projects which increase public understanding of the bay's ecology and how humans impact it, promote stewardship of the bay's valuable resources, and encourage public participation in protecting and restoring the bay.
+The BBP Communication and Education (C&E) Grant Program aims to support projects that advance the goals of the BBP Communication and Outreach Plan and the BBP Strategic Plan which it supports.
+The BBP is looking to fund innovative projects which increase public understanding of the bay's ecology and human impacts, promote stewardship of the bay's valuable resources, and encourage public participation in protecting and restoring the bay.

 2015 communication and education grant Program recipients